Some steps to ensure typographic consistency in the browser

-Note the ordered list: the order is crucial because choices made at each step flow into the next.
+Note the order of the list: this order is crucial because choices made at each step flow into the next.

 Caveat 1: as with all worthwhile things, application in the guise of good or bad taste is still completely up to you.
 I'm 50/50 on which is more of a cliché.